Curtis (50 Cent album): Critical reception

 Curtis received mixed reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 58, based on 15 reviews.
 Stylus Magazine observed that "there isn’t an ounce of life in Curtis".
 Nathan Rabin of The A.V.
 Club wrote that 50 Cent "has yet to master the art of making a satisfying album rather than delivering a random assortment of demographic-pandering tracks".
-Allmusic's David Jeffries wrote that Curtis "is entertaining but only impressive in that 50 can run in place and still be on top".
+AllMusic's David Jeffries wrote that Curtis "is entertaining but only impressive in that 50 can run in place and still be on top".
 The Boston Globe stated that, "artistically, [Kanye] West is always moving, while 50 is at a standstill".
 Chicago Tribune critic Greg Kot wrote that "at a time when consumers are expressing their dissatisfaction with music-industry product", Curtis provides "exactly what they say they don't want: More of the same".
 Chase Hoffberger of The Austin Chronicle found 50 Cent "redundant" and said that the album "tires on second-rate beats, juvenile hooks, and rote lyrics about money and guns."
 Slant Magazine called 50 Cent "one of the worst lyricists alive", criticizing "Amusement Park"'s lyrics and the execution of his metaphors which he "mumbles without a hint of irony or conviction".
 Robert Christgau, writing for MSN Music, named it "dud of the month" with a "B" grade and wrote that 50 Cent, "a parvenu mastering pop music for money", has "turned into a made man running on vanity".

 In a positive review, USA Today's Steve Jones wrote that its themes of "chip-stacking and sexual prowess [...] aren’t new", but stated that 50 Cent "delivers them with unmatched swagger and flair".
 Rolling Stone writer Rob Sheffield noted that 50 Cent is "out to prove he's everything he used to claim", and similar to The Massacre, he "divides between hard songs ('Man Down', 'Fire', 'I'll Still Kill') and soft songs ('Follow My Lead')".
 Sheffield also noted that 50 Cent is for the first time "letting guests sing most of the hooks".
 Kelefa Sanneh of The New York Times commented that "his mush-mouthed delivery is still charming, and so are his endless provocations".
 Greg Tate of The Village Voice stated, "Curtis is stuffed with tightly wound 21st-century pop songwriting, full of that invisible craft and flow that renders a thing eminently listenable even if it's gratuitously raunchy, politically reprehensible, and sexually retrograde."

+On his mixtape The Big 10 (2011), 50 made references to the mixed reception of Curtis on the opening song "Body On It": "If a n**** say I fell off all I want you to do is ask him when ?
+What they gonna say ?
+The Curtis album?
+Okay so number one's not good enough.
+I gave you "Ayo Technology" that was number one.
+"I Get Money", that wasn't hot ?
+So tell me when I fell off ?"